Dojde/Hellmark.github.io/index.md

 ---

 # Education
-I am currently styudying my fourth year of *Industrial Engineering and Management* at the Faculty of Engineering, Lund University.
+I am currently studying my fourth year of **Industrial Engineering and Management** at the Faculty of Engineering, Lund University.
 My master is a combination of two main areas:
 1. Software Intensive Systems
 2. Risk Management (statistics)